amiller/gramine-sgx-revm/README.md

 ## Replicating the experiment with Gramine directly, no Docker

 This may be more direct if you already have a Gramine instance installed.
 This folder is meant to be convenient to run from within `gramine/CI-Examples/gramine-sgx-revm`.
+However the main drawback is that there will be little chance of reproducing MRENCLAVE exactly system by system

 ### Installing the Gramine platform